The Paradox of Love: Why It’s Beautiful & Painful

-What Is the Paradox of Love?
+What Is the Paradox of Love and Why Does It Confuse Us?

 The paradox of love refers to the contradictory nature of romantic relationships; how love can be simultaneously wonderful and terrible, healing and harmful, freeing and imprisoning.
 These aren’t flaws in love itself, but rather inherent aspects of human nature that become magnified in intimate relationships.